bedrocklinux/bedrocklinux-website/markdown/0.7/beta-test.md

 Here is a list of known issues and other to-do items.
 Given the current beta testing phase, there are likely more issues to be discovered.

+- There are reports that hijacking a Void install did not work.
+	- Early guess is that it failed due to `/sbin/` being a symlink and so it may fail on other distros with similar `/sbin/` symlinks.
+- Auto-detecting distro via `os-release` fails in non-trivial cases.
+	- This should be easy to fix, as `os-release` was explicitly intended to be parsed by shell scripts such as the installer.
 - If the hijacked system is using GRUB, the hijack process should update the GRUB menu item to indicate it is now Bedrock.
 - Login shells set to a local path will not work with login prompts from strata which do not provide the shell locally.
 Have some automation update login shells to use `/bedrock/cross/` paths to avoid potential problems here.
 - Arch's `zsh` does not pick up Bedrock completion.